Creative Thinking in Math Class

 This is a tough question, but in cases like this, a teacher can ask leading questions that guide the student to an answer for the difficult question.
 For example, the teacher could ask,

-1. How many squares are there on the original board?
+- How many squares are there on the original board?

-Think before clicking Since the board is 8x8, there were 64 squares before the two corner tiles were removed.
+Since the board is 8x8, there were 64 squares before the two corner tiles were removed. - After the corners are removed, how many of those that remain are

-Think before clicking Out of the original 64, there must be 32 red and 32 black, but I cut off two red squares.
-Therefore there are 30 red and 32 black.
+Out of the original 64, there must be 32 red and 32 black, but I cut off two red squares.
+Therefore there are 30 red and 32 black. - Can I place a domino such that it covers only two black

-Think before clicking No. Each domino must cover one red and one black, no matter how it is placed.
+No. Each domino must cover one red and one black, no matter how it is placed. - Back to the original question, can all of the red tiles and all of

-Think before clicking No, because the are 32 black tiles, 30 red tiles, and each domino must cover one of both.
+No, because the are 32 black tiles, 30 red tiles, and each domino must cover one of both.
 No matter how you do it, you will end up with 2 uncovered black tiles.

 Paradoxically, the teacher helped the student by asking more questions.
 Students do not even need a grasp of math before they can begin answering novel questions like this one.